-Indian activist Anna Hazare has started a hunger strike in New Delhi, his fifth in 16 months.
+Indian activist Anna Hazare began a new hunger strike today – his fifth in 16 months, the Associated Press reported.

 The 75-year-old wants Prime Minister Manmohan Singh’s government to strengthen a proposed anti-graft bill that he says doesn't go far enough and to investigate corruption allegations against more than a dozen Cabinet ministers.